tShwed/website/README.md

 # My Personal Website

-Made with good old fashioned HTML and CSS
+Nothing fancy.
+Just basic HTML and CSS.

 You can find it at www.tylershwed.com